 - Git — as one of your most used day-to-day tools, you should be comfortable with a feature branch based workflow, pull requests, and rebasing to keep a clean history

 This is the full company-wide tech stack.
-This vacancy primarily focuses on the technologies listed above, but there will be opportunities to work with the full tech stack on each project.
+This vacancy primarily focuses on the technologies listed in the above section, but there will be opportunities to work with the full tech stack.

 - MySQL / PostgreSQL

 - All of our newly developed features tend to use GraphQL rather than a RESTful approach.

 - Some long-term projects do have REST APIs, but are transitioning away gradually with new versions that replace existing features.

 - Used for queueing asynchronous/background-able jobs, like generating big reports, or rate limiting / requeueing API requests.

 - We tend to use this as a caching layer, for distributed locks, and to share the PHP session ID with our Node.js apps when both Symfony and Node are in play on a project.

 - Projects that need features like autocomplete, search, horizontally scaled indexed clusters of data, geo queries, tend to use Elasticsearch.

 - We use Node.js as a backend technology on projects where real-time features are required.
 We've been using Socket.io since alpha.